 Being a student at Full Sail also influenced Chris’s teaching style.
 He modifies his class structures to accommodate hands-on learning, and his students love it.
 “The real-world application that Full Sail gives you in the classroom is very different from other schools, where’s it’s book-based.
 Full Sail prepares you in a more useful way.”

 Steph Torres loves to sing, and she chose Full Sail’s Music Business bachelor’s degree program to help turn that love of music into a career.

 She excelled at the marketing aspects of the Music Business program.
 Her colleagues took notice and put her in charge of the marketing assets for their final project, a business proposal for audio and speech recognition company SoundHound.

-After experiencing both sides of the music industry coin, Steph returned to Full Sail in 2017 for a master's degree in Internet Marketing.
-The courses in search engine optimization and digital marketing strategies laid a foundation for Steph's audio branding business, NoAnie Music.
+After experiencing both sides of the music industry coin, Steph returned to Full Sail for a master’s degree in Internet Marketing (now called Digital Marketing).
+The courses in search engine optimization and digital marketing strategies laid a foundation for Steph’s audio branding business, NoAnie Music.